Uphill Travel

 • Current Monarch season pass holders may obtain a complimentary Uphill Pass.

-• The Uphill Pass is valid outside of normal operating hours (4:00pm-9:00am) AND during normal operating hours (9:00am-4:00pm) at any time during the winter season with the following exception: Uphill access will be closed the week before Opening Day for mountain preparation.
+• Uphill access will be closed the week before Opening Day for mountain preparation.
 Refer to the Monarch website and social media outlets for uphill access as the season approaches.

 • Monarch Mountain reserves the right to prohibit uphill access at any time due to special events, mountain operations, weather, or for any other reason deemed necessary by Monarch Mountain Administration.